Hey DOGGR, State Water Board & Federal EPA -

 - An oil company has applied to expand the area where it is allowed to inject oil field waste in an underground area called the Sespe Basal Formation in the canyons behind Fillmore.

-- The Sespe Basal’s southern edge – underground, comes within about one mile of the Fillmore Sub-basin – the groundwater basin that supplies drinking water to Fillmore – currently the ONLY source of water for Fillmore.
+- The Sespe Basal’s southern edge – underground, comes within about a 1/2 mile of the Fillmore Sub-basin – the groundwater basin that supplies drinking water & irrigation (ag) water to Fillmore – currently the ONLY source of water for Fillmore.

 - What is in oil field waste? produced water, which is brine water that comes up with oil and gas.
 That produced water can include various chemicals and compounds used in drilling including: detergents, biocides and other substances used to keep the well clean and clear and oil flowing out of the well.